Goda’s Slave – Chapter 7: Twin Gardens

 “My father had four households with four different wives.
 Do the children from my father’s other wives count as siblings?”

 The assistant threw a confused look at Priestess Rem, but the priestess did not return it.
-She was observing Kanna with that same fixed smile.
+She was observing Kanna with that same fixed smile, that same quiet patience.

 “Eh, well, did either of your mothers—I mean, did your one mother,” Assistant Finn corrected herself, “have any children besides you?
 We consider any children from the same mother to be siblings.
 Men can’t have children, after all.”
 She had mumbled the last part.